tubagokhan/GUSUM/README.md

 # GUSUM

-This is an implementation of the  GUSUM ( as shorthand for Graph-Based Unsupervised Summarization) which a simple, yet effective approach to improving the state of the art in graph-based unsupervised extractive text summarization.  described in xxxxxxx
+This is an implementation of the  GUSUM ( as shorthand for Graph-Based Unsupervised Summarization) which a simple, yet effective approach to improving the state of the art in graph-based unsupervised extractive text summarization.

 ## Installation